 Most often, the ATS with its limits may not always be efficient in scanning the data in all types of format such as the pdf.
 That is why all applicants instructed to submit resumes in the MS word format.

 Nevertheless, the ATS with constant up gradation is proving to be quite useful in all types of format.
 But at the same time, candidates still advise using MS word just to be on the safe side.

 10. Be Precise not sketchy:

 The applicants need to be precise without being sketchy.
-So as to say that the candidates have to include all the key information that is needed and still be able to thoroughly discuss as to why the company should select the applicant without being too verbose.
+To say that the candidates have to include all the key information that need and still be able to thoroughly discuss as to why the company should select the applicant without being too verbose.

 11. Hidden Talents:

 Some applicants make the mistake of vomiting out everything in their bag in the initial resume itself.
 This needs correction because regardless of how essential it is to be sufficiently conclusive in the resume, applicants still have to retain the surprise element and bring out the bigger guns at an actual vis-à-vis interview.

 According to a recent scientific study attaching a photo to the resume increases the chances of selection for the candidate.